JoshWComeau

 There's so much good stuff I'd love to tell you about.
 In addition to React itself, and all the bleeding-edge stuff we've alluded to in this blog post, you'll learn about my favourite parts of the React ecosystem.
 For example, you'll learn how to do next-level layout animations like this, using Framer Motion:

-You can learn more about the course, and discover the joy of building with React:
+You can learn more about the course here:

 React Server Components is a significant paradigm shift.
 Personally, I'm super keen to see how things develop over the next couple of years, as the ecosystem builds more tools like Bright that takes advantage of Server Components.